 Lior the Baker

-The bakery is also a destination for a honey cake for the holiday as well as Purim treat hamantaschen all year round.
+The bakery is also a destination for a honey cake for the holiday as well as the Purim treat hamantaschen all year round.
 Hamantaschen are triangle-shaped buttery cookies with a hollowed-out center with various fillings such as apricot and chocolate.
 Other sweet offerings include apple turnovers and almond croissants.
 It's hard to resist the sweet and bready smells as soon as the door opens.
 Lior's bakery is truly a taste of home.
-Call ahead to see what's in stock or place an order early if looking for something specific as things tend to sell out, especially the challah.
+Call ahead to see what's in stock or place an order early if you are looking for something specific as things tend to sell out, especially the challah.

 Miracle Mile Deli